srtidd176/Team7_Project2/README.md

 4. Which emojis leads to the most likes and retweets?
 H
 5. Which emojis are used more by popular people? (people with most followers) S
 6. Which skin tone variant is more popular for the "pray hands" emoji?
 S

-## TODO
-1. Find a workflow to pull in Twitter Data into Spark Application.
-2. Find all relevant Api requests methods, with our desired field info.
-3. Find best method of parsing return tweet string of emoji icons.
-4. Our application should work, to some extent, with both streaming and historical data.
-5. Produce one or more .jar files for our analysis.
-6. Make a simple slide deck with an overview of our results.

 ## Technologies
 Apache Spark